TylerLu/Huddle/README.md

 > Note: after you finish this section, teams will be created right away.
 But their owners and members will take up to an hour to show in Teams.
 Refer to [Add-TeamUser](https://docs.microsoft.com/en-us/powershell/module/teams/add-teamuser?view=teams-ps) for more details.

 1. First, let open and edit `/Files/Teams.xlsx`.
-Input the the teams and related information.
+Input the teams and related information.

    > Note:
    >